 Honors in the Major

 Highly qualified students majoring in sociology may apply to graduate with honors in the major.
 To be eligible, students must have completed at least 75 credits, taken ENGH 302 Advanced Composition (Mason Core) for the social sciences, completed 21 credits of sociology, and have a minimum cumulative GPA of 3.30 and a minimum grade of B+ in sociology courses.
-Applicants must have completed SOCI 303 Methods and Logic of Inquiry and SOCI 311 Sociological Theory with a minimum grade of B in each.
+Applicants must have completed SOCI 303 Methods and Logic of Inquiry (Mason Core) and SOCI 311 Sociological Theory with a minimum grade of B in each.

 If accepted, to graduate with honors in sociology, students must complete SOCI 480 Honors Seminar in Sociology I and SOCI 481 RS: Honors Seminar in Sociology II with a minimum grade of B+ in each of these courses and have an overall GPA of 3.50 in sociology courses presented for graduation.
 SOCI 481 RS: Honors Seminar in Sociology II includes completion of an honors thesis, which will be presented at a sociology colloquium.